These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

-Raining pattering against the window, cozy fireplaces and a steaming hot drink.
-Fall is my favourite season.
-And there is something so satisfying about reading fantasy books in Fall.
+Rain pattering against the window, cozy fireplaces and a steaming hot drink.
+Fall is my favourite season, especially for reading fantasy books.

 The problem is fantasy books often seem to lean into Summer or Winter.
 But what about fall fantasy books?